abbesemna/CineMatch-ai/README.md

 2. Type your movie preference naturally:
    - *"I'm feeling sad, recommend something uplifting"*
    - *"Show me some action-adventure movies from the 90s"*
-   - *"I loved Inception, what else would I like?"*
    - *"What are the best romantic comedies?"*
 3. The AI (powered by Gemma 3n 4B) will:
    - **Understand context** - Knows about movies and moods